hazelcast-guides/hazelcast-client-quarkus/README.md

 ### Docker

-Make sure that both Docker and Docker Compose are installed.
+Make sure that both Docker and Docker Compose are installed (and that Docker daemon has enough memory to work with).
 ```
 $ docker -v
 Docker version 19.03.5, build 633a0ea